practical-dreamer/build-a-dataset/README.md

 6. Mixing the character pairs with scenario moods.
 7. Generating scenarios based on these character pairs and moods.
 8. Creating roleplay conversations from the scenarios with moods and character pairs.
+9. Conforming output to ShareGPT and Alpaca Formats

 Please note that this is just one example of the multitude of applications for these scripts.